eR-Biostat/Courses/Introductory Courses/README.md

 ## Available courses in this module:
 * Introduction to R (https://github.com/eR-Biostat/Courses/tree/master/Introductory%20Courses/Introduction%20to%20R).
 * Introduction to statistical modeling using R:https://github.com/eR-Biostat/Courses/tree/master/Introductory%20Courses/Introduction%20to%20statistical%20modeling%20using%20R)
-  + Simple linear regression using R: Available online.
+  + Simple linear regression using R: **Will be available online during the acedemic year 2017/1018**
   + One-Way ANOVA using R: **Will be available online during the acedemic year 2017/1018**
-  + Logistic regression using R: **Will be available online during the acedemic year 2017/1018**
+  + Logistic regression using R:

 **Follow the last updates in FACEBOOK:** https://www.facebook.com/ER-BioStat-1463845487001786/